polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 4.1 Authentication

 The core polyproto specification does not contain a strict definition of authentication procedures and endpoints.
 This allows for a wide range of authentication methods to be used.
-However, public-facing polyproto implementations should **highly** consider implementing the [polyproto-auth](./auth.md) standard for authenticating on home servers and foreign servers alike.
+However, if implementations want to closely interoperate with each other, they should **highly** consider implementing the [polyproto-auth](./auth.md) standard for authenticating on home servers and foreign servers alike.

 !!! warning

-    Federation is only possible if all involved polyproto implementations have an overlapping set of supported authentication methods.
+    Close interoperation is only possible if all involved polyproto implementations have an overlapping set of supported authentication methods.
 Therefore, it is highly recommended to implement and use the polyproto-auth standard, unless your use case requires strictly requires a different authentication method.
 Of course, other authentication methods can be implemented in addition to